What is congestive heart failure?

 - Heart attack — A heart attack occurs when a coronary artery becomes blocked.
 The blood flow to the heart muscle is stopped and damage ensues.
 This creates scar tissue on the heart that impairs its function.

 - Cardiomyopathy — This is damage to the heart muscle that is due to causes not related to blood flow.
-This damage can result from infection, or drug or alcohol abuse.
+This damage can result from high blood

 - Overwork — Certain health conditions cause the heart to work too hard, damaging the muscle.
 When the heart has to work too hard to circulate your blood, this extra exertion makes the heart muscle more and more stiff over time, which weakens it ability to pump blood.
 These health conditions include high blood pressure, kidney disease, thyroid disease, diabetes, valve disease, and congenital heart defects.